 Primary Contact: Melanie Cunningham

-Certified Organic is not going far enough, in our minds.
-We strive beyond sustainable, beyond organic, to a regenerative agriculture determined to change the world one acre at a time.
-To that end, providing for our own fertility needs from the farm itself is a primary focus of our daily work.
-Our family dairy is a huge part of our fertility program, as are our three oxen teams.
-We are oxen-powered in more ways than one!
-We also strive to provide for most of our own needs from the farm, from lumber to compost, salad to potatoes, ghee to grass-finished beef.
+We strive to provide for most of our own needs from the farm, from lumber to compost, salad to potatoes, ghee to grass-finished beef.
 We deeply value our home dairy for the nutrient dense, wholesome and abundant products we derive, as well as the pigs we fatten with the skim, by-products of cream separation and butter making.
-We feed and are fed by a strong connection with our community.
+We feed and are fed by a strong connection with our land and with our community.
 Feeding our family, our farm-ily, and our community the best food on the planet is a huge part of why we farm.

 While we value self-sufficiency, we want to emphasize that we are a production farm and make our living entirely from the products we grow and sell.
 During the growing season, farm life is fast paced, dynamic and very full.
-We value our seasonally based, land-based agrarian lifestyle and the high quality, nutrient dense foods we eat.
+A focused, driven and attentive team is crucial to the success of the farm.